tylerlong/hello-async/redux-react-hooks/README.md

-# Write Async Code Inline
+# Redux with React Hooks

-This is by far the simplest way.
-Use what the language offers and go for the simplest solution.
+Show the notification using Redux and React Hooks.

 ## Pros